phiresky/sqlite-zstd/README.md

     [2020-12-23T21:14:06Z INFO  sqlite_zstd::transparent] Compressed 5228 rows with dictid=111.
 Total size of entries before: 91.97MB, afterwards: 1.41MB, (average: before=17.59kB, after=268B)
   ```

+- `zstd_train_dict_and_save(agg, dict_size: int, sample_count: int, dict_chooser_key: text) -> int`

+  This function is used internally by zstd_incremental_maintenance.
+Same as `zstd_train_dict`, but the dictionary is saved to the `_zstd_dicts` table and the id is returned.
+The dict_chooser_key is used to identify the dictionary during compression, but during decompression only the integer primary key is used (that way changing the dict chooser expression is safe).

 ## Basic Functionality

 - `zstd_compress(data: text|blob, level: int = 3, dictionary: blob | int | null = null, compact: bool = false) -> blob`